 The big question is, "Why do you want to learn Greek?"
 If you want to be able to carry on a conversation with modern Greeks, you need to look elsewhere.
-If it's to be able to work with a Greek Interlinear, a concordance, and maybe even a Greek New Testament, then this is a great place to start.
+If it's to be able to work with a Greek Interlinear, a concordance, and maybe even a Greek New Testament, then Basic Greek in 30 Minutes a Day is a great place to start.
 In a short time, you can learn to recognize the letters and pronounce the words or at least read them.
 This will give you enough to be able to do some work in reference resources and do a more thorough job with Bible study.

 This book makes the job even easier by starting with quite a few cognates (words that sound very similar to familiar English words).
 Simple written exercises accompany brief explanations to reinforce learning.